Improve Your Banjo Skills!

 I’m Chris Conly, and I’ve been teaching banjo for over 10 years, and I love sharing my passion for music and learning with students in person in New York City, and online all over the world.

 Are you looking for a guide along the next phase of your musical journey?

 I’d love to work together unlocking the musical mystery of the 5-string banjo!

 What’s so special about my private teaching program?

-- Accountability: I’m a real person, I’ve been down this road many times on my own, and I’ll hold you accountable to your ambitions.
+I’m a real person, I’ve been down this road many times on my own, and I’ll hold you accountable to your ambitions.

 Adaptable Lesson Format.